KulaLAForU/py_ideal_gas_cal/README.md

 For diatomic:
                 c_v = 3/2 * (R / M_s) + 2 * (R / M_s)
                 c_p = (R + c_v * M_s) / M_s

+# Notice this: Here is just apply the rule of mixture to calculate the specific heat capacity(c_rot + c_vib = c_vib), the vibration part will be added later

 # What data I can get: